linspector/linspector/README.md

 sure the license is compatible but MIT should always be preferred if an alternative is available.
 - The core of Linspector should not use 3rd party libraries.
 Only plugins, notifications and types may use other libraries.
-But coping code into the source tree is ok when respecting the license.
+But copying code into the source tree is ok when respecting the license.
 Not using 3rd party libraries should always be preferred though.
 - Inline comments should be all lowercase.
 Descriptions and documentation comments